 The Group has six outstanding series of obligation bonds and a credit facility agreement secured by pledged bonds.
-In addition, the Group has one 12-year loan agreement, a 2.95% loan agreement and three 2.09% loans outstanding with KfW IPEX-Bank GmBH ("KfW"), a German export credit bank.
+In addition, the Group has three 2.09% loans outstanding with KfW IPEX-Bank GmBH ("KfW"), a German export credit bank.

-Notes to the Consolidated Financial Statements Years ended March 31, 2020 and 2019 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2021 and 2020 (Tabular amounts expressed in thousands of Canadian dollars)